Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax receipts for the ten months ended April 2018 were $33 million (0.0%) above the 2018 BEFU forecast and $4.0 billion (6.1%) higher than last year.
-All major tax types were close to forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Ten Months to 30 April 2018.
+Total unconsolidated tax receipts for the ten months ended April 2019 were $388 million (0.5%) above forecast.
+Other persons tax and corporate tax were above forecast.
+For further details, refer to the Financial Statements of the Government of New Zealand for the Ten Months to 30 April 2019.

 Next Release of Tax Outturn Data